The details and examples in this guide will help you get started using the HPE GreenLake Audit Logs APIs.

 - Use the access token as an authorization bearer token to make secure REST API calls.

 With the client ID and client secret, the access token can be fetched programmatically.
-Run the CURL command to get the token from the response["access_token"]
+Run the CURL command to get the token from the response["access_token"]:

 Using CURL: